GeoMemo

 Trade chokepoints

-South China Sea maritime routes (Vietnam coastal and port transits)
+South China Sea maritime routes (Vietnam ports to Asia-Pacific and beyond)

 Exposure